lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/OPA.md

 Please note, that I do not know whom to credit for this.
 If you know please let me know or create a PR!

+## Background

+The philosophy of the method is to do scientific falsification (see Karl Popper).
+Actions are more or less experiments to prove/disprove presumptions.
+The idea behind OPA is that you cannot solve the current incident because your presumptions are lacking and it helps you to do better.

 ## When to use it?

-In generel this is a complementary method that you use when your normal incident playbook does not work.
+In general this is a complementary method that you use when your normal incident playbook does not work.
 I suggest to always start with the normal incident response playbook and only later on to switch to this.
 Here are some criteria for the switch: